-I own thanks to many CPU architects for patiently explaining the instruction- and memoyr-reordering features of their CPUs, particularly Wayne Cardoza, Ed Silha, Anton Blanchard, Brad Frey, Cathy May, Derek Williams, Tim Slegel, Juergen Probst, Ingo Adlung, and Ravi Arimilli.
-Wayne deserves special thanks for his patience in explaining Alphas reordering of dependent loads, a lesson that I resisted quite strenu- ously!
+I own thanks to many CPU architects for patiently explaining the instruction- and memory-reordering features of their CPUs, particularly Wayne Cardoza, Ed Silha, Anton Blanchard, Brad Frey, Cathy May, Derek Williams, Tim Slegel, Juergen Probst, Ingo Adlung, and Ravi Arimilli.
+Wayne deserves special thanks for his patience in explaining Alphas reordering of dependent loads, a lesson that I resisted quite strenuously!
+We all owe a debt of gratitute to Dave Keck and Artem Bityutskiy for helping to render this material human-readable.